Main Character List

 Adopting a “must win” mentality, Ryan risks everything, including his pitching arm, to overcome the pain and make it to the major leagues.

-Full of baseball action and realism, Paint Black will return you to childhood summer days when playing baseball was still an American Dream.
+A book full of baseball action, realism, and immersive romance, Paint Black will return you to childhood summer days when playing baseball was still an American Dream.